Gas System Dimensions and Tolerance

 What can I do about an inefficient gas system?

 You can wing it and deal with the symptoms of whatever efficiency you have.
-This usually means accepting loss of reliability, consistency, robustness, and/or cleanliness.
+This usually means accepting loss of reliability, consistency, robustness, longevity, and/or cleanliness.

 If you have an over-gassed gun, you are in a much better place than someone with an under-gassed gun.
 Assuming the gun feeds properly, you could do nothing and accept the excessive recoil and damage to the components of the gun.
 You can use a full-mass BCG and experiment with various combinations of heavy buffers and heavy springs to manage the excessive kinetic energy until you get reliable ejection and feeding.
 If you have the luxury, you can install an adjustable gas block which will allow you to control how much gas is flowing through the system.